 That’s it.
 The aioli might seem a bit thin coming right from the blender, but that’s normal.
 If you refrigerate it a bit it will thicken up.
 I usually make this in advance and keep it in a glass jar for when I’m ready to use it.

 So, is it a condiment?
 Is it a sauce?
 Yes to both.
 Red pepper aioli straddles the line between both, which makes it a very flexible ingredient indeed.
-What will you use it on?
+Try it with these Spicy Zucchini Fries or in this Smoked California Chicken Panini.
+What else will you use it on?

 Sweet Bell Pepper Aioli